wanghaitao05/wanghaitao05.github.io/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+1. Copy Base64 Content with QR Code.
-1. Base64 encryption and decryption
+2. Base64 encryption and decryption
-2. encrypted record collection
+3. encrypted record collection
-3. encrypted record sharing
+4. encrypted record sharing

 ![Image](./website.png)